ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

      // keep track of the name, age, weight, type of animal, and breed of the pet

-     // Write 2 constructors, accessor (get) methods, and a toString method.
+     // Write a constructor, accessor (get) methods, and a toString method.
 Use good commenting.

      // Don't forget to complete the main method in the TesterClass below!
   }